Graphing Solar Energy with Python

-Brookhaven National Lab's Northeast Solar Energy Research Center (NSERC) provides a way for scientists to measure the amount of sunlight reaching it's solar panels for power generation.
-In this session, students will learn how to visualize large sets of solar irradiance data using the programming language, Python.
+At Brookhaven National Lab’s Northeast Solar Energy Research Center (NSERC), scientists measure and analyze how much sunlight reaches solar panels to optimize power generation.
+In this session, students will step into the role of data scientists and learn how to use Python, a programming language, to visualize large sets of solar irradiance data and understand a key metric in real-world solar research.

 Session Information |